 - Due to their low stresses, you can install them closer together and closer to edges

-- Easily driven with cordless drills or impact drivers using a 13mm socket
+- Easily driven with cordless drills or impact drivers using sockets

 Why would you select a concrete screw over a deformation-controlled anchor (drop-in anchor)?

-One key reason why you may select a concrete screw over a deformation-controlled anchor is due to the speed of installation required on-site.
+One key reason is due to the speed of installation.

-Where you would normally use a deformation-controlled anchor (otherwise known as a ‘drop-in’ anchor, an M10 x 30 would require a 12mm diameter hole to be drilled into the substrate, whereas the equivalent concrete screw just requires a 6mm pilot hole to be drilled resulting in a faster installation.
+Where you would normally use a deformation-controlled anchor (otherwise known as a ‘drop-in’) an M10 x 30 would require a 12mm diameter hole to be drilled into the substrate, whereas the equivalent concrete screw just requires a 6mm pilot hole to be drilled resulting in a faster installation.

-If however, an ETA anchor has been used and installed and supervised by a competent individual then testing is not required.
+If however, an ETA anchor has been used into a known substrate and installed and supervised by a competent individual then testing is not required.

-Why is it imperative to use the correct tool for installation anchors?
+Why is it important to use the correct tool for installing anchors?

 It is critical when installing anchors that holes are drilled to the correct diameter and depth.
 Using a worn drill bit results in undersized holes, making installation difficult and increasing stresses in the anchor material potentially leading to a failure – inspect drill bits frequently and replace when worn.

-Removing dust from the holes is also important to prevent the anchor from bottoming on the compacted dust.
+Removing dust from the holes is another important factor to prevent the anchor from bottoming on the compacted dust.